Victor Livernoche | Ph.D. Student at Mila

 - Energy‑based generative models (theory and applications)

-- Anomaly detection and deepfake detection against misinformation
+- Deepfake detection against misinformation

 - Temporal graph representation learning